Did you know that you can go all the way from Canada down to Key West, Florida with your boat as the only means of transportation?

-As you can see in this video, the Intracoastal Waterway offers beautiful scenery, plenty of wildlife, and many opportunities to visit some wonderful ports of call:
+As you can see in this video, the Intercoastal Waterway offers beautiful scenery, plenty of wildlife, and many opportunities to visit some wonderful ports of call:

-If you’re up to the challenge, you can always do the Circle Route, which includes the Intercoastal Waterway plus a trip up the Mississippi then following the Great Lakes back out to the East Coast.
+If you’re up to the challenge, you can always do the Circle Route (or America’s Great Loop) — which includes the Intercoastal Waterway, plus a trip up the Mississippi then following the Great Lakes back out to the East Coast.

 Lots To See And Do!